Skip to main content

 Implement the TraceExporter protocol to send events to any backend:

-from definable.agents.tracing import TraceExporter
+from definable.agent.tracing import TraceExporter

 class DatadogExporter: